Introduction to the River

 At Lake Itasca, the river is between 20 and 30 feet wide, the narrowest stretch for its entire length.
 The widest part of the Mississippi can be found at Lake Winnibigoshish near Bena, MN, where it is wider than 11 miles.
-The widest navigable part of the Mississippi is Lake Pepin, where it is approximately 2 miles wide.
+The widest navigable section in the shipping channel of the Mississippi is Lake Pepin, where the channel is approximately 2 miles wide.

 Communities up and down the river use the Mississippi to obtain freshwater and to discharge their industrial and municipal waste.
 We don't have good figures on water use for the whole Mississippi River Basin, but we have some clues.
 A January 2000 study published by the Upper Mississippi River Conservation Committee states that close to 15 million people rely on the Mississippi River or its tributaries in just the upper half of the basin (from Cairo, IL to Minneapolis, MN).
 A frequently cited figure of 18 million people using the Mississippi River Watershed for water supply comes from a 1982 study by the Upper Mississippi River Basin Committee.
 The Environmental Protection Agency simply says that more than 50 cities rely on the Mississippi for daily water supply.